The academic curriculum focused on translational medicine

 The curriculum is designed to train postdoctoral researchers in:

-- Clinical translational medicine
+- Clinical translational medicine.

-and to train fellows as early research leaders through courses in:
+And to train fellows as early research leaders through courses in:

 The Academic Curriculum is overseen by the BRIDGE Executive Educational Committee.